McDonald's Cycle Center: History and background

 Although bicycle centers were already common throughout Europe, Long Beach, California is credited with pioneering commuter-biking hubs offering valet parking, showers and repair services in the United States.
 As the concept grew, public agencies and private groups in other cities followed suit.
 The development of the Millennium Park Cycle Center was part of a reversal of bike disincentives stemming from Boub v.
-Township of Wayne—a 1998 Illinois Supreme Court ruling that bikes are "permitted" but not "intended" users of the roads, meaning that local governments have a limited responsibility to keep cyclists safe and that municipalities are immune from bicycle-injury lawsuits unless the street has been clearly marked as a bike route.
+Township of Wayne—a 1998 Illinois Supreme Court ruling that bikes are "permitted" but not "intended" users of the roads.
+(This meant that local governments have a limited responsibility to keep cyclists safe and that municipalities are immune from bicycle-injury lawsuits unless the street has been clearly marked as a bike route.)
 The city has been actively accommodating cyclists since 1999 through the CDOT Bike Lane Project.
 At the time of the July 2004 Cycle Center opening, Illinois Senate Bill 275, which would have removed the liability disincentive to add bike lanes, mark bike routes and give cyclists reasonable protection, was at issue.
 At the time, the city of Chicago had 90 mi of bike lanes (with an additional 110 mi forthcoming), in excess of 9,000 bike racks, and it had implemented a policy allowing bicycles on CTA trains (at all times excluding weekday morning and afternoon rush hours), CTA buses and Pace buses.
 In June 2005, Metra allowed a limited number of bicycles on trains during off-peak and weekend hours for the first time on a trial basis.
 By 2006, the city had 315 mi of bike lanes.
 The planning emphasis in Chicago uses what is known as transit-oriented development, which encourages developers to include bicycle parking.

 The structure was originally named the Millennium Park Bike Station, but in June 2006 McDonald's announced a $5 million grant to underwrite the operations of the Cycle Center for 50 years.
 The bike facility had been the last unsponsored component of Millennium Park.
 As part of the endowment, McDonald's agreed to be the sponsor of free summer physical fitness programs such as yoga, pilates, and a variety of dance class sessions in Millennium Park for 10 years.
 McDonald's agreed not to use any of its traditional commercial signage such as the Golden Arches.
 The McDonald's sponsorship of the Cycle Center and park fitness activity came just a few months after Chicago was named the fattest city in America by Men's Fitness.

-The Cycle Center is designed to encourage bicycle commuting to Millennium and Grant Parks as well as to work and other nearby downtown locations, such as the Art Institute of Chicago.
-It represents two major initiatives by Mayor Daley in the 2000s decade: to promote cycling and to make the city greener by reducing traffic congestion and improving air quality.
+The Cycle Center was designed to encourage bicycle commuting to Millennium and Grant Parks as well as to work and other nearby downtown locations, such as the Art Institute of Chicago.
+It represented two major initiatives by Mayor Daley in the 2000s decade: to promote cycling and to make the city greener by reducing traffic congestion and improving air quality.

+McDonald's Cycle Center permanently closed on September 30, 2022, and in March 2023, it was confirmed that the facility was to become a police-only facility.
+This eliminated the use of the facility for commuters.